-- (b) No committee of the Senate shall occupy the Senate chamber for public hearings on any matter, without permission having been granted by the consent of a majority of the members elected. - (c) At no time, whether the Senate be in session or not, shall any employee of the Senate, or any person whatsoever other than the President or a Senator or a Representative be permitted to occupy the chair or use the desk of the President or that of any Senator. - (d) Any employee of the Senate or of its committees, soliciting or inviting any Senator to vote or use his influence for any bill or matter before the Senate shall be at once dismissed from service and employment; and any person entitled to the privileges of the floor of the Senate who shall while on the floor during the session of the Senate, solicit or invite any Senator to vote or use his influence for any bill or matter before the Senate, shall forfeit his privilege. - (e) Any person commonly known as a lobbyist desiring to appear before any committee of the Senate shall signify such intention by registering as a lobbyist with the secretary of the Senate.
-Such person shall register in a book kept for that purpose, entering his name, address, and the interest he represents, together with the matters upon which he desires to be heard.
-The secretary shall issue a card to such person which will entitle said person to appear before the committee to which any bill or matter has been referred.
-This amendment to the rule shall supersede any Senate rule, regulation, or resolution to the contrary.
+- (b) No committee of the Senate shall occupy the Senate chamber for public hearings on any matter, without permission having been granted by the consent of a majority of the members elected. - (c) At no time, whether the Senate be in session or not, shall any employee of the Senate, or any person whatsoever other than the President or a Senator or a Representative be permitted to occupy the chair or use the desk of the President or that of any Senator.

+- (d) Any employee of the Senate or of its committees, soliciting or inviting any Senator to vote or use his influence for any bill or matter before the Senate shall be at once dismissed from service and employment; and any person entitled to the privileges of the floor of the Senate who shall while on the floor during the session of the Senate, solicit or invite any Senator to vote or use his influence for any bill or matter before the Senate, shall forfeit his privilege. - (e) Any person commonly known as a lobbyist desiring to appear before any committee of the Senate shall signify such intention by registering as a lobbyist with the secretary of the Senate.
+Such person shall register in a book kept for that purpose, entering his name, address, and the interest he represents, together with the matters upon which he desires to The secretary shall issue be heard. a card to such person which will entitle said person to appear before the committee to which any bill or matter has been referred.
+This amendment to the rule shall supersede any Senate rule, regulation, or resolution to the contrary. - (f) There shall be no introduction of visitors or groups in the Senate gallery.
+Introduction of guests on the floor of the Senate shall be limited to the immediate families of members, former members of the Senate, present or former elected state officials, members of Congress, elected officials of other states or the United States, and foreign dignitaries.
+No introductions shall be made during deliberations by the committee of the whole or when the Senate is engaged in third reading of bills.